-For the inaugural Places Journal Summer Writing + Editing Workshop, each of our academic partners nominated one student to participate in an immersive Zoom-based course taught by Places editors.
-During the session and afterwards, students worked closely with the editors to hone their writing skills in the realm of rigorous and accessible public scholarship, and each has produced a brief essay on the theme of “Architecture, Urbanism, Pandemics.”
+For the inaugural Places Journal Summer Writing + Editing Workshop, each of our academic partners nominated one student to participate as a Summer Fellow in an immersive Zoom-based course taught by Places editors.
+During the session and afterwards, 2020 Summer Fellows worked closely with the editors to hone their writing skills in the realm of rigorous and accessible public scholarship, and each has produced a brief essay on the theme of “Architecture, Urbanism, Pandemics.”

 Endriana Audisho is completing a Ph.D. at the University of Technology Sydney, considering journalistic accounts of conflict in the Middle East in relation to architectural discourse.
 She has received the Object Gallery Award for Design Excellence and the New South Wales Architects Registration Board’s Byera Hadley Travel Scholarship, and has been nominated for the Australian Institute of Architects Design Medal.
 In 2019, she was awarded a research residency by Canadian Centre for Architecture.
 Endriana is a lecturer and interdisciplinary-electives course director in the School of Architecture at UTS.